 I worked with an adolescent who suffered with panic attacks.
 He would be fine driving to Target, and even walking toward the entrance of the building where his parent was going to shop.
-Once inside, his heart rate began to increase, and after 10 to 15 steps into the building, his heart was pounding so hard that he would turn around and run back to the car.
-My young friend’s experience was no different than Bosco’s at the vet.
-And if Bosco could have had the ability, she might have run out of the building and all the way home.
+Once inside though his heart rate began to increase and after 10 to 15 steps into the building his heart was pounding so hard he would turn around and run back to the car.
+My young friend’s experience was no different than Bosco’s at the vet needing to be returned home for a breather.
+And if Bosco had the ability, she might have run out of the vets and all the way home.

-A second aspect of fight-or-flight is that both Bosco and my adolescent friend calmed down when they felt safe.
-The fight-or-flight response turns on when there is danger and off when an animal feels safe.
-The problem with our emotions is that they do not automatically turn off.
+Both Bosco and my adolescent friend calmed down when they felt safe.
+The fight-or-flight response turns on when there is danger and off when an animal feels safe, humans too.
+The problem with your emotions is that they do not automatically turn off.
 You have to learn to turn them off.
-My friend was able to turn his anxiety off by finding a safe place.
+My friend used a coping mechanism called “get me the hell outta here, I need a safe place.”

-Back to my adolescent friend.
-After a few weeks of teaching him how to properly breathe should he have another anxiety or panic attack, teaching him how to think differently about anxiety, and helping him rewire his brain so that he can eliminate these attacks in the future, he can walk into Target, and all others stores without having those old feelings.
+After a few weeks focusing on how to properly breathe if another attack occurs, teaching him how to think differently about his anxiety, thereby helping him rewire his brain so that he could respond differently the next time he was at Target, not having those old feelings come back.